AP Exclusive: First gene-edited babies claimed in China

 "I believe this is going to help the families and their children," He said.
 If it causes unwanted side effects or harm, "I would feel the same pain as they do and it's going to be my own responsibility."

-AP Science Writer Christina Larson, AP videographer Emily Wang and AP translator Fu Ting contributed to this report from Beijing and Shenzhen, China.
+AP Science Writer Christina Larson, AP videographer Emily Wang and AP researcher Fu Ting contributed to this report from Beijing and Shenzhen, China.

 This Associated Press series was produced in partnership with the Howard Hughes Medical Institute's Department of Science Education.
 The AP is solely responsible for all content.